GerHobbelt/doxygen-awesome-css/README-MAINTAINER-XPACK.md

 - <https://github.com/jothepro/doxygen-awesome-css/releases>

-and update the`package.json` file; add an extra digit in the pre-release field, and initially also add `-pre`, for example `2.2.0-1-pre`.
+Update the`package.json` file; add an extra digit in the pre-release field, and initially also add `-pre`, for example `2.2.0-1-pre`.